Gender Pay Gap Report

 We’re dedicated to fairness and improving gender equity across Rabbie’s for everyone.

-The gender pay gap highlights differences in average earnings between men and women across Rabbie’s.
-It doesn’t mean that men and women are being paid differently for the same job, but rather, it reveals patterns in representation at different pay levels.
+The gender pay gap reflects the difference in average earnings between men and women across Rabbie’s.
+It does not mean men and women are paid differently for the same job; instead, it highlights patterns of representation at different pay levels.

 • Lower Quartile: 40.30% Female | 59.70% Male